Eblack17/ebdesigns/project-docs/timeline.md

 ## Recent Updates

+### March 16, 2024
+- Implemented Modern Footer with newsletter subscription and "Let's Connect" section
+- Added subtle animations and interactive elements to enhance user experience
+- Included new "Back to Top" feature for improved site navigation

+### March 17, 2024
+- Completely redesigned Featured Projects section with modern, award-winning layout
+- Replaced carousel design with a dynamic grid system featuring 3D elements and depth
+- Added visually striking micro-interactions and hover states for improved user engagement
+- Enhanced visual hierarchy with featured project showcase and responsive grid
+- Implemented staggered animations for improved visual storytelling
+- Updated project cards with modern design principles and interactive elements
+- Integrated subtle decorative elements for increased visual interest

+### March 15, 2024
+- Replaced Client Testimonials section with an interactive Design Process Showcase that follows 2025 design trends
+- Added a 6-step timeline visualization of the design workflow with detailed explanations
+- Implemented interactive elements to showcase deliverables for each design phase
+- Enhanced user engagement through micro-animations and hover effects

 ### March 14, 2024
+- Redesigned the "What I Do" section with a modern, interactive skills showcase following 2025 design trends
+- Redesigned the Featured Projects section with a modern infinite carousel
+- Redesigned the homepage hero section with a modern, minimal 2-column layout following 2024 design trends
 - Implemented page transitions using AnimatePresence from framer-motion
 - Added ScrollAnimation component for scroll-triggered animations
 - Created LoadingSpinner component for loading states